Allergies in Dogs

 Obviously if you have identified the food(s) that your dog has a reaction to you should remove them from your dog's diet.
 This can be done through eliminating a suspected food, observing, then reintroducing.
 If your dog's allergies improve with elimination, and worsens with reintroduction, there is likely a problem.

 With dog food it can be hard to distill down to the actual allergen as it may only be a particular ingredient, so you may want to look for options in dog foods that are designed for low allergy potential.
 Here are some other steps to take nutritionally that will be sure to help:

 Provide some variety in the diet (especially with puppy’s)

 Reduce or remove grains from the diet.

-Put your dog on probiotics such as Probiotic Miracle (especially puppy’s, and especially for the first year of life).
-If you can create a strong gut ecology, food allergies will likely not develop.
+Put your dog on probiotics such as Probiotic Miracle (especially puppies for the first year of life).
+If you can create a strong gut ecology, your pup will have a better chance at avoiding allergies later in life.
 For those dogs that already have allergies, regular use of probiotics over time should greatly help to abate them.